 The Spanish version of Croquette, or Croqueta, is similar to that of other Croquettes.
 The dish consists of an outer shell and a filling.
 The outer shell is mostly just egg batter and bread crumbs.
 On the other hand, the filling can be whatever the cooks want.

 In Spain, the most popular variant of Croqueta is the Croquetas de Jamon, which means “Ham Croquette”.
 The outer shell is the same in this version, but the filling is a Serrano ham and milk mixture.
 These fillings give the dish a crunchy bite that explodes into a creamy flavor.

-This dish is great in case you have a party, and you don’t want guests to be too hungry before the main party starts.
+This recipe is a great starter for a potluck party, and you don’t want guests to be too hungry before the main party starts.
 It’s a quick and easy dish to make.

-Pan Con Tomate, or Pa Amb Tomaquet, is not just a simple Tapas from Spain.
+Pan Con Tomate, or Pa Amb Tomaquet, is not just a simple tomato-based appetizer from Spain.
 To many Catalonians, it’s the staple of their cuisine.
 It’s a signature dish of many Catalan-speaking regions, including Valencia, Aragon, and the Balearic Islands.